Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Combined translabyrinthine-suboccipital approach.

-Although surgery has a role for those with large tumours (>3 cm maximal intracranial diameter), which the role of stereotactic radiotherapy is considered minimal.
+Although surgery has a role for those with large tumours (>3 cm maximal intracranial diameter), the role of stereotactic radiotherapy is considered minimal.
 For smaller tumours, a conservative approach is commonly advised.

 - 7th, 5th, 6th, 4th Cranial nerve palsy